 - Traffic – How much traffic does your website receive thanks to your activity on Facebook?

 - Sales/Conversions – Do your followers visit your webpage or store?
 Do they buy anything?

 These metrics combined with additional social listening and engagement metrics within the Meltwater’s social media monitoring tool gives you a 360-degree view of your Facebook engagement.
 There are enough interesting metrics here to inform your overall Facebook strategy and keep you busy half the night!

 By now, companies know that they have to have a presence on social media and that they need to hire a social media manager or community manager to manage those channels.
 However, one of the most surprising things that I’ve found is that there’s often a lack of strategy driving engagement and that ad hoc campaigns are the standard.

 Companies must have a business goal for their presence on Facebook and other social channels.
 If your company isn’t sure what it’s doing or what the goals should be, the best place to start is your overall marketing strategy.
-Think of your Facebook marketing strategy as an offshoot of your broader marketing strategy: set channel-specific goals that align with business goals, devise strategies and tactics to drive engagement and reach those goals, measure effectively, and optimize your presence (learn more about social media strategy in the recent post You Don’t Need a Twitter Strategy, You Need a Marketing Strategy).
+Think of your Facebook marketing strategy as an offshoot of your broader marketing strategy: set channel-specific goals that align with business goals, devise strategies and tactics to drive engagement and reach those goals, measure effectively, and optimise your presence.
 It doesn’t have to be complicated!

 There you have it.
-Five mistakes that I often see companies make on Facebook.
+Five common Facebook marketing mistakes that I often see companies make.
 I hope that these tips are helpful and that your company is well on its way to a successful Facebook presence.